AssassinYin/mob-infusion-datapack/README.md

 **Game Info:**

 - Modes:
+    - PVE game modes

-    Survivor: Find supplies and defeat waves of mobs coming at you.
+        Survivor: Find supplies and defeat 3/5/7 waves of mobs coming at you.

+        Alley escort: Escort the alley to the end.

+        Boss hunt: Hunt down the boss before it escaped.

+        Shulker defense: Protect the Shulker from waves of monster.

+    - Multiple teams game modes

         Arena: Find supplies and defeat other players.

-    Boss hunt: Hunt down the boss before it escaped.

-    Domination: 2 team only game mode.
-Capture the point to gain score, the first team to gain X scores is the winner.
+        Shulker war: Protect your Shulker at all cost and vanish other team’s Shulker, if your Shulker dies, you will no longer be able to respawn.
+Have BP mode.

+    - 2 team only game modes
+        - BP modes

+            Blue side ban a character

+            Red side ban a character

+            Blue side select a character

+            Red side select a character

+            Team swap for selected character

-    Elimination: 2 team only game mode.
-Vanish other team’s members to gain score, the first team to gain X scores is winner.
+        Elimination: Vanish other team’s members to gain score, the first team to gain X scores is winner.

-    Deathmatch: 2 team only game mode.
-2 team select their characters one by one.
+        Deathmatch: 2 team select their characters one by one.
 Everyone have only one life and the first team to vanish other team is winner.
 Have BP mode.

-    Alley escort: Escort the alley to the end.

-    Alley war: 2 team only game mode.
-The escort team must escort alley to the end, while the attack team must stop escort team from escorting the alley.
+        Domination: Capture the point to gain score, the first team to gain X scores is the winner.

-    Capture the flag: 2 team only game mode.
-Capture the flag and escort it back to your team’s base to gain score, the first to gain 10 score is the winner.
+        Capture the flag: Capture the flag and escort it back to your team’s base to gain score, the first to gain 10 score is the winner.
 Have BP mode.

-    Castle defense: 2 team only game mode.
-Have BP mode.

-    Shulker defense: Protect the Shulker from waves of monster.

-    Shulker war: Protect your Shulker at all cost and vanish other team’s Shulker, if your Shulker dies, you will no longer be able to respawn.
-Have BP mode.
+        Alley war: The escort team must escort alley to the end, while the attack team must stop escort team from escorting the alley.

 - Damage type:

     Physical: Damage that doesn’t bypass armor and damage resistance.